HypeCheck

 Absorption & Bioavailability

-Unknown — no pharmacokinetic studies were included in the provided papers.
-Standardized water extracts (e.g., Physta®) are the form used in clinical trials, suggesting this formulation may be important for consistent effects.
+Unknown — no pharmacokinetic studies were provided.
+Standardized water extracts (e.g., Physta®) were used in clinical trials, suggesting formulation matters.

 Red Flags to Watch For

-• A case report documents acute liver injury (jaundice, elevated liver enzymes) in a 47-year-old man after use — stop immediately if you notice yellowing of skin or eyes
+• A case report documents acute liver injury (jaundice, elevated liver enzymes) in a 47-year-old male after starting Tongkat Ali — monitor for signs of liver problems

-• Commercial products vary widely in composition — metabolomics analysis found significant differences between branded products and authentic root extracts
+• Commercial products vary widely in composition — metabolomics analysis found significant differences between branded products and authenticated root extracts

 Products Containing Tongkat Ali